David-Durst/aetherlingHaskellIR/src/lib/SimulatorLib/README.md

 The simulator pass function takes as input

 1. A list of lists of `ValueType`, in the same order as in `simulateHighLevel`.
+As before, each input may either be the of the expected type or be a `V_Unit`.
 2. A `SimhlState` parameter, which in most cases just has to be folded through all `simhl` calls on child ops.

 and returns as an output tuple